InfluxGraph/influxgraph/README.rst

 * Dynamically calculated group by intervals based on query date/time range - fast queries regardless of the date/time they span
 * Configurable per-query aggregation functions by regular expression pattern
 * Configurable per-query retention policies by query date/time range.
 Automatically use pre-calculated downsampled data in a retention policy for historical data
-* In-memory index for Graphite metric path queries
+* In-memory index for Graphite metric path queries with on-disk persistance
 * Multi-fetch enabled - fetch data for multiple metrics with one query to InfluxDB
 * Memcached integration
 * Python 3 and PyPy compatibility
-* Good performance even with extremely large number of metrics in the DB - generated queries are guaranteed to be have ``O(1)`` performance characteristics
+* Good performance even with extremely large number of metrics in the DB - generated queries are guaranteed to have ``O(1)`` performance characteristics

 Google User's Group
 =====================